-Make an iPhone Case with Dark Chocolate and Duck Tape
+Make an iPhone Case With Dark Chocolate Packaging and Duck Tape

-Most of the designs I've seen were cute, but I felt that many of the crafts were pretty much kid's stuff.
+DIY iPhone case projects are popular projects.
+The materials used include embroidered fabrics, permanent markers, and Duck Tape.
+Most of the designs I've seen were cute, but I felt that many of them were pretty much kid's stuff.
 When I got my own iPhone, though, my first thought was, "Why should kids have all the fun?!"

 Designing a New iPhone Case